 A UE may assume that the ratio of NWUS EPRE to NRS EPRE is 0 dB.

-A UE may assume the ratio of NPDSCH EPRE to NRS EPRE among NPDSCH REs (not applicable to NPDSCH REs with zero EPRE) is 0 dB for an NB-IoT cell with one NRS antenna port and -3 dB for an NB-IoT cell with two NRS antenna ports.
+A UE may assume the ratio of NPDSCH EPRE to NRS EPRE among NPDSCH REs (not applicable to NPDSCH REs with zero EPRE) is 0 dB for an NB-IoT cell with one NRS antenna port and -3 dB for an NB-IoT cell with two NRS antenna ports if higher layer parameter nrs-PowerRatio is not configured.

+If a UE is configured with higher layer parameters npdsch-16QAM-Config and nrs-PowerRatio,

+- if higher layer parameter operationModeInfo indicates '10' or '11',

+- the UE may assume the downlink transmit power, defined as the linear average over the power contributions (in [W]) of all resource elements within the operating NB-IoT system bandwidth, is constant across all symbols and subframes, and

+- the ratio of NPDSCH EPRE to NRS EPRE among NPDSCH REs (not applicable to NPDSCH REs with zero EPRE) is given by the parameter nrs-PowerRatio in symbols without NRS

+- otherwise,

+- the UE may assume the downlink transmit power, defined as the linear average over the power contributions (in [W]) of all resource elements within the operating NB-IoT system bandwidth, is constant across all symbols (except symbols with CRS) and subframes,

+- the ratio of NPDSCH EPRE to NRS EPRE among NPDSCH REs (not applicable to NPDSCH REs with zero EPRE) is given by the parameter nrs-PowerRatio in symbols without NRS and CRS, and

+- the ratio of NPDSCH EPRE to NRS EPRE among NPDSCH REs (not applicable to NPDSCH REs with zero EPRE) is given by the parameter nrs-PowerRatioWithCRS in symbols with CRS.

 A UE may assume the ratio of NPBCH EPRE to NRS EPRE among NPBCH REs (not applicable to NPBCH REs with zero EPRE) is 0 dB for an NB-IoT cell with one NRS antenna port and -3 dB for an NB-IoT cell with two NRS antenna ports.

 A UE may assume the ratio of NPDCCH EPRE to NRS EPRE among NPDCCH REs (not applicable to NPDCCH REs with zero EPRE) is 0 dB for an NB-IoT cell with one NRS antenna port and -3 dB for an NB-IoT cell with two NRS antenna ports.